bianca-andreica/c-farming-simulator/README.md

 The game environment is divided into 4 functional zones, each with its own gameplay mechanics and progression systems.

-### 🏡 Home & Rest Zone
+### 🏡 Home Zone

+The player can access the barn to open the inventory and manage their farming resources.

+### 🌿 Rest & Relaxation Zone

-The player can return home and rest to restore the energy required for daily activities.
+The player can visit a peaceful lake area to restore energy required for daily farming activities.

 ### 🌱 Crop Farming Zone